jackyzha0/quartz/content/notes/07-location-sensors.md

 		- APn o...
 ![](https://i.imgur.com/vJSirwu.png)
 > [!INFO] e.g., when you load google maps, you send this fingerprint. indoors you send access points, if outside you send gps and access points. by combining data they know the rough location of access points. google maps used their database of access points to know where requests are coming from
+> if acces point is moved the database can be invalid for a short time
+> ∴ position is not always from GPS
+> access points dont need to be connected to be transmitted in the fingerprint
+> also only work online because you need database query

 Fingerprinting services using Wifi
 - ~99% of queries use Google location database (Google Maps Geolocation API)